 Using humor and satire as a platform, Danny White draws from everyday life experiences and popular culture to influence his work.
 Megan Stelljes’ style and work are guided by her deep love of color, and an interest in reinterpreting commonplace objects to find deeper, hidden meaning.
 Together, White and Stelljes present POP CULTURED, featuring new works that explore the relationship between humor and consumerism, and the absurdity of our time.

 July 6 and August 3, 5 – 8 pm

 Regular Gallery Hours: 10 – 4, M – F

 Seattle, WA 98104

-Pilchuck Glass School is looking for a Staff Accountant to maintain accounting records for Pilchuck.
+Pilchuck Glass School is looking for an Administrative Coordinator to provide support for the Executive Director.
 The position will remain open until filled.
 Send cover letter and resume to email@example.com.
 Click here for the full job description.